Skip to main content

 Current Status: Adopted

 The Auditors Law of 2017 specifies that audits must be carried out in accordance with the international auditing standards as adopted by the European Commission (EC).
 In Cyprus, the legal adoption of the International Standards on Auditing (ISA) issued by the IAASB is pending upon the endorsement of EC on a European level.
-Until the EC adopts ISA, the Law requires application of ISA as issued by IAASB in Cyprus.
+Until the EC adopts ISA, the national legislation requires application of ISA as issued by IAASB in Cyprus.

 The Cyprus Public Audit Oversight Board has the legal authority to impose audit procedures or requirements and advise the Council of Ministers on the applicability of ISA in Cyprus.